 If you like salads, consider growing your own salad bowl with a mesclun mix, that you can enjoy from a container in about a month.
 The term “mesclun” originated in France where they often use a “mix” of tender young greens in their salads, which may include lettuces, arugula, endive, chervil, or mustard greens.

 You can often find these kinds of greens in the grocery store labeled “spring mix.”
 However, they are very easy to grow and there are many varieties to choose from.

 This post contains some affiliate links (that means if you make a purchase after clicking a link, there’s no additional cost to you, but I will earn a very small commission. ) i.e. as an Amazon Associate, I earn from qualifying purchases.
 Click here to read my full disclosure policy.

 Growing Lettuce in a Container

 Mesclun lettuce is commonly called “cut-and-come-again” greens.
-You will love that fact that once they grow tall enough.
-All you have to do is cut them, leaving about one to two inches behind, and they will grow back for an encore performance.
+You will love the fact that once they grow tall enough, all you have to do is cut them, leaving about one to two inches behind, and they will grow back for an encore performance.

 When to Grow Lettuce in Container